 China unveils humanoid robot for Moon mission

-China has unveiled an AI-powered humanoid robot destined for lunar deployment as part of the upcoming Chang'e-8 mission in 2029.
-Developed by the Hong Kong University of Science and Technology (HKUST), the 100-kilogram (220-pound) robot is designed to serve as a porter, transporting and installing instruments at various lunar locations before a crewed landing.
+China has unveiled an AI-powered humanoid robot that it plans to send to the Moon as part of its 2029 Chang’e-8 mission.
+Designed by the Hong Kong University of Science and Technology (HKUST), the 100-kilogram robot will act as a porter to transport and install instruments at various lunar locations ahead of a crewed landing.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list